ctaceygreen/ctaceygreen.github.io/blog/2023-04-30-paved-paths-02-one-pager/index.md

 ---
 slug: paved-paths-series-part-2-a-one-pager
-title: Part 2 - Paved Paths - A One Pager
+title: Paved Paths Series - Part 2 - A One Pager
 description: Part 2 of the series - Your one-pager to demonstrate the value of paved paths
-draft: true
 authors:
   - name: Chris Tacey-Green
     title: Engineer, Architect, Human